-Le Forêt de Paimpont is also known as the Brocéliande forest and it is located in the north-west interior region of Brittany, approximately 88 kilometres south of St. Malo.
+Le Forêt de Paimpont (Paimpont Forest), also known as the Brocéliande forest, is located in the north-west interior region of Brittany, approximately 88 kilometres south of St. Malo.
 There is some debate as to whether there is any truth to the legend that was first written about in the late 1100s by poet, Chrétien de Troyes.
-But this mystery intrigued me, so I decided to visit the forest to check it out.

 You may want to believe that it existed.
 It’s all in the fun of “believing”.